 The new workspace experience has reached general availability (GA), and is now the default workspace.
 You can still continue to create and use classic workspaces based on Office 365 Groups.

-To enforce row-level security (RLS) for Power BI Pro users browsing content in a workspace, continue to use classic workspaces.
-Select the Members can only view Power BI content option.
+To enforce row-level security (RLS) for users browsing content in a workspace, use the Viewer role.
+If the Viewer role is not yet available in your tenant, continue to use classic workspaces and select the Members can only view Power BI content option.
 Alternatively, publish an Power BI app to those users, or use sharing to distribute content.
-The forthcoming Viewer Role will enable this scenario in future in new workspace experience workspaces.

 With the new workspaces, you can:

 - Assign workspace roles to user groups: security groups, distribution lists, Office 365 groups, and individuals.

 - Create a workspace in Power BI without creating an Office 365 group.

 - Use more granular workspaces roles for more flexible permissions management in a workspace.

 - The Power BI admin can control who can create workspaces in Power BI.